open-quantum-safe/liboqs/README.md

 ### Windows

 Binaries can be generated using the Visual Studio solution in the `VisualStudio` folder.
 The supported schemes are defined in the projects' `winconfig.h` file.

+### Others

+Instructions for OpenBSD and ARM can be found in the [wiki](https://github.com/open-quantum-safe/liboqs/wiki/Building).

 ## Docs